 Bloomingdale's Inc. is an American luxury department store chain; it was founded in New York City by Joseph B. and Lyman G. Bloomingdale in 1861.
 A third brother, Emanuel Watson Bloomingdale, was also involved in the business.
 It became a division of the Cincinnati-based Federated Department Stores in 1930 under then-president Samuel Bloomingdale.
-In 1994 the Macy's department store chain joined the Federated Department Stores holding company.
-In 2007, Federated Department Stores was renamed Macy's, Inc. As of July 311, 2021, there are 54 stores including 33 department stores, 1 furniture/other store and 20 outlet stores with the Bloomingdale's nameplate in operation throughout the United States.
+In 1994, the Macy's department store chain joined the Federated Department Stores holding company.
+In 2007, Federated Department Stores was renamed Macy's, Inc. As of October 31, 2021, there are 56 stores including 33 department stores, 1 Bloomies, 1 furniture/other store and 21 outlet stores with the Bloomingdale's nameplate in operation throughout the United States.
 Its headquarters and flagship store are located at 59th Street and Lexington Avenue in the New York City borough of Manhattan.
-In the US sitcom Friends, Bloomingdales is where Rachel Green gets her first proper break into the fashion industry.